Tips for Cleaning Your AC System

 2. Check Your Filter

-Unsure when you last put in a new one?
-Pull it out and hold it up to the light.
-If there’s no light visible, get a new one.
+Not sure when you last checked yours?
+Remove it and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside